 Calcium – Not Just for Bones

 Strong bones make you steady, but calcium also helps muscles contract.
-Too little can mean shaky legs or even spasms.
-Milk, yogurt, or fortified plant milks are easy ways to get it in.
+Too little can mean shaky legs or even muscle spasms.
+Dairy, fortified plant milks, canned sardines with bones, and leafy greens like kale and bok choy are excellent dietary sources.

 B Vitamins – Nerves Need Them